boyangwang/diary/docs/run-build-deploy.md

 - There are oauth secrets like GitHub.
 They are in secrets.js - one that needs to be created per env and maintained.
 See secrets.js.sample, create `secrets.js` in same location, fill values

+- To make oauth work, in hosts file direct deardiary.network to 127.0.0.1

 ### husky hooks

 If installed using yarn, install script is ignored.
 Trigger it mannually by `node node_modules/husky/bin/install.js`